 A transaction (type = "transaction") consists of a series of 0 or more entries.
 Each entry element SHALL contain either a transaction element, or a resource element (or both).
 See Transactions for further information.
 Each entry in a transaction has the details of an HTTP operation that informs the system processing the transaction what to do with the entry.
 If the entry method is a 'PUT' or 'POST', then the entry SHALL contain a resource that becomes the body of the HTTP operation.

-If there is no transaction element, then there SHALL be a resource and the server must infer whether this is a create or an update from from the resource identity supplied.
+If there is no transaction element, then there SHALL be a resource and the server must infer whether this is a create or an update from the resource identity supplied.

 Example